 - ABS pipe – stronger but more rigid and may warp in sunlight

 Generally speaking, homeowners opt for PEX pipe when installing plumbing in new construction and ABS or PVC pipe when installing plumbing indoors on projects.
 PEX pipe works better in tight or awkward spaces compared to PVC or ABS pipe.
+It also lasts a long time.

 PVC Pipe vs. Metal Pipes